membrane/api-gateway/DEVELOPING.md

       [X] Enable project specific settings
       [X] Enable annotation processing

+(Skip to the next section, if you don't need a distribution build.)

 6. Right click the service-proxy-core and run as "Maven install".

 7. Right click membrane-service-proxy and run as "Maven install".